 By Linda Scales

 If you could travel into space, what would you take?
-This is now more than a purely theoretical question for five uOttawa alumni who have made it onto an elite shortlist.
+This is now more than a purely theoretical question for six uOttawa alumni who have made it onto an elite shortlist.
 They’re in the running to become Canadian astronauts.

 Since 1983, only 12 Canadians have ever become astronauts.
 Ten of them, including Chris Hadfield and the Honourable Marc Garneau, Julie Payette and Roberta Bondar, are now retired.
 The Canadian Space Agency is looking to recruit two more future space travellers to join current astronauts David Saint-Jacques and Jeremy Hansen.

 Earlier this month, the CSA released the names of 72 Canadians who have been shortlisted from a pool of 3,772 applicants.
-An impressive five—four men and a woman—have University of Ottawa connections.
+An impressive six—five men and a woman—have University of Ottawa connections.
 The Gazette asked them what they would take from their uOttawa experience into space if they were successful in achieving this next career milestone.